-About 150 spellers representing 66 schools from 10 counties in central Pennsylvania gathered on January 27 and took a 100-word written test at the witf Public Media Center in Harrisburg..
+About 135 spellers representing 62 schools from 10 counties in central Pennsylvania gathered on January 26 and took a 100-word written test at the witf Public Media Center in Harrisburg.

-Thirty-six of the top spellers are now advancing to the Grand Championship Spelling Bee on February 23.
+No more than thirty-six of the top spellers will advance to the Grand Championship Spelling Bee on February 22.
 While competing onstage at the witf Public Media Center.
 These spellers will rely on their hours of studying and understanding of a word’s origins to avoid the dreaded bell signaling they are wrong and out.

-witf’s Central PA Spelling Bee is supported by The Hershey Company, The Kline Foundation and Volvo Construction Equipment.
+witf’s Central PA Spelling Bee is supported by The Hershey Company, Turkey Hill and Volvo Construction Equipment.

 Support for witf is provided by: